Ahmad Ahmeda

 Research

-• Oxidative stress and control of renal haemodynamics.
+• Oxidative stress and the regulation of renal hemodynamics.

-• Examining the role of Nitric Oxide in neural control of intra-renal haemodynamics in anaesthetised normotensive and stroke prone spontaneously hypertensive rats.
+• Examining the role of nitric oxide in neural regulation of intra-renal haemodynamics in anaesthetised normotensive and stroke-prone spontaneously hypertensive rats.

-• Studied the influence of superoxide anion in the neural control of intrarenal haemodynamics of anaesthetised normotensive and hypertensive rats.
+• Studied the influence of superoxide anion on neural regulation of intrarenal haemodynamics in anaesthetised normotensive and hypertensive rats.

-• The regulation of renal haemodynamics by reactive oxygen species.
+• Regulation of renal haemodynamics by reactive oxygen species.

-• Consequences of blocking superoxide dismutase on renal haemodynamics in functioning and blocked angiotensin system in normal and low salt dieted rats.
+• Consequences of superoxide dismutase inhibition on renal haemodynamics in normal and low-salt dieted rats with functional and blocked angiotensin systems.

-• The impact of Reactive Oxygen Species & NADPH Oxidase on the Regulation of Renal Haemodynamics.
+• The impact of reactive oxygen species and NADPH oxidase on the regulation of renal haemodynamics.

-• Investigation into the expression and activity of enzymes responsible for oxidative stress in rat kidney and its relationship with salt intake.
+• Investigation of the expression and activity of enzymes responsible for oxidative stress in the rat kidney and their relationship with salt intake.

 • Effects of angiotensin 1–7 on renal haemodynamics.